Which type of mortgage is right for you?

 If you have a 20% down payment, we think you'll like: Our all-in-one mortgage and banking account

 Reduce your interest costs and become debt-free sooner with Manulife One.
-It’s an all-in-one mortgage and banking product that lets you simplify your banking by combining your mortgage with your bank accounts, short-term savings, income and other debts within a home equity line of credit.
+It’s an all-in-one mortgage that lets you simplify your banking by combining your mortgage with your bank accounts, short-term savings, income, and other debts.

 Its flexibility lets you easily increase or decrease your mortgage payments as your goals change and you’ll enjoy convenient access to your home equity when a need arises.